-Law Of Dismissal And Termination Of Employees In Singapore For Hr (Must Know)
+Law Of Dismissal And Termination Of Employees In Singapore For Hr (LIVE Stream)

 One of the worst situations to be in is when one is caught off guard by sudden layoffs.
 Like several incidents that happened this year in big local organisations.
 People were taken aback by how their companies handled the unfortunate cut in headcounts, especially ones who have served the company for a very long time.
 Employers are often thrown into a dilemma when facing termination and dismissal issues.
 Wrong termination and/or dismissal can have great legal consequences.